cloudhal/365LauncherX/README.md

 ## Usage

-- Click on the 365 Launcher icon in the Chrome toolbar.
+- Click on the 365 Launcher X icon in the Chrome toolbar.
 - Use the **Apps/Admin** toggle to switch between app shortcuts and admin portals.
 - The launcher is responsive and adapts to your current browser theme (light or dark mode).